 - Up to date on research concerning productivity, work, workplace, workplace management.

 - Can articulate the linkage between strategic business performance and the workplace management.

 - Eternally inquisitive.

 The Strategic Management section of the Workplace Management Framework is key to building a Workplace Management organisation that delivers high value to the organisation.
-The Strategic Management section of the Framework isn’t just about defining the workplace experience though, it’s also about putting in place an organisational model, capabilities and processes that will authentically deliver, monitor, improve and manage the experience.
+It’s not just about defining the workplace experience though, it’s also about putting in place an organisational model, capabilities and processes that will authentically deliver, monitor, improve and manage the experience.

-In the next blog I will cover the important management role of Client Relationship Management.
+In the next blog we’ll cover the important management role of Client Relationship Management.